Six Aspects of Being an Adult

 The Child Mode

 When people experience the world in the child mode, they feel powerless and at the mercy of others as well as overpowered by their own feeling reactions.
-In the actual world of the child, the child is helpless and totally dependent and is often the victim of negative circumstances that are beyond his/her control.
+In the actual world of the child, the child is helpless and totally dependent and is often the victim of negative circumstances that are beyond his or her control.
 Children feel, but they are generally unable to act or protest outwardly in their own defense.